 Tiehm’s buckwheat.
 (Center for Biological Diversity photo)

-The agency previously said the wide-scale destruction of the buckwheat along with the potential impact from the proposed lithium mine would “reduce the total Tiehm’s buckwheat population by 70 to 88 percent, or from 43,921 plants to roughly 5,289–8,696 plants.”
+In June the U.S. Fish and Wildlife Service determined the Tiehm’s buckwheat warrants federal protection under the Endangered Species Act.
+The agency concluded that the potential impact from the proposed lithium mine, combined with the recent wide-scale loss, would “reduce the total Tiehm’s buckwheat population by 70 to 88 percent, or from 43,921 plants to roughly 5,289–8,696 plants.”

-The company has argued that its lithium operations can coexist with Tiehm’s buckwheat due to it’s salvage efforts, including a plan to transplant live plants to another location.
+The company has argued that its lithium operations can coexist with Tiehm’s buckwheat due to salvage efforts undertaken, including a plan to transplant live plants to another location.

 Our stories may be republished online or in print under Creative Commons license CC BY-NC-ND 4.0.
 We ask that you edit only for style or to shorten, provide proper attribution and link to our web site.
 Please see our republishing guidelines for use of photos and graphics.